AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 AMReX-Hydro has also implemented an embedded boundary (EB) aware version of the Godunov algorithm discussed above.
-EBGodunov attempts to use frourth-order limited slopes where possible, as described in :ref:`EBslopes`.
+EBGodunov attempts to use fourth-order limited slopes where possible, as described in :ref:`EBslopes`.

 .. _pre-mac: